 This sample simulates an AD server on the same instance of DS, using a different base DN (dc=fakead,dc=com).
 You can also simulate the AD server with a separate DS instance, running on the same host, as long as the two instances communicate on different ports.
 The data for the simulated AD instance is contained in the file samples/livesync-with-ad/data/AD.ldif.
 The data for the DS instance is contained in the file samples/livesync-with-ad/data/Example.ldif.

-9.1.
-Setting Up the LDAP Resources
+Set Up the LDAP Resources

 Whether you use a simulated Active Directory server, or a live Active Directory server, you must still set up a DS instance as the second LDAP resource.
-The following section describes that setup.